Identification, Images, & Information

 Infraorder Araneomorphae (True Spiders)

-No Taxon (Entelegynes)
+No Taxon (Entelegynae)

-Family Tetragnathidae (Longjawed Orb Weavers)
+Family Tetragnathidae (Long-jawed Orb Weavers)

-Genus Plesiometa
+Genus Leucauge

-Species argyra (Plesiometa argyra)
+Species argyra (Leucauge argyra)

 Identification

 Continuing this discussion, the dorsal view of the abdomen has a white stripe that jogs inward about halfway to the back following the black line mentioned above.
 Below it on the side is a broad downward curving white band ending sometimes in a yellow tip, and below that a smaller curving yellow band.
 These are separated by broad black bands which get wider as they get farther back, so that the back of the animal is essentially all black with a few yellow spots.
 The underside has two parallel yellow lines ending in spots.
-We have not yet seen the frills on the back legs that are often so apparent in Leucauge, which see for comparable information here.
-See these images of Plesiometa:
+We have not yet seen the frills on the back legs that are often so apparent in venusta, which see for comparable information here.
+See these images of L. argyra:

 Internet References